-The doctors were saying the princess would not last the night, and the whole castle was in an uproar.
-The queen had pleaded with her husband over and over again, but he had not come to her side even once.
+The doctors were saying the princess would not last the night.
+The whole castle was in an uproar.
+The queen had pleaded with her husband over and over again, but he had not come to her side.
+Not even once.

 “Your Grace,” she called to him, but she was met with no response.
-“Your Grace, the queen has asked for your presense.
+“Your Grace, the queen has asked for your presence.
 The princess --”

-He then turned to her with a startling lack of pity portrayed upon him.
-“Now,” he instructed.
-“Do not call upon me, the whole lot of you.”
+He turned to her then, fury burning wild in his eyes.
+“Now!" he bellowed.
+“Do not call upon me, the whole lot of you!”

 Stunned by the absence of empathy for his daughter, the maid could only nod whilst faking her understanding.
-“Yes, Your Grace,” she uttered, shaking, and left him to be.
+“Yes, Your Grace,” she stammered, shaking, and left him to be.

 As the doors to the library shut once more, the king found a spot against the windowsill where he could see the clouds of dark grey peak just over the garden.
 It was quiet again, and he was grateful for this.
 The thunder would roll in, and the night would pass soon, and all that was well would be well again, just as it was before.

 Come night fall, he would see that squalling child no more.
 That he counted on.

 Hudson: Your story was fantastic Erin!
 The Rising Sun was one of the first stories I read on Inkitt, and I have to say I don't regret the three to four days I spent pouring through the story.Probably the biggest strength I see in your writing is your characterisation of Eliana, Oriens, and the rest of th...

 Bernsigns: This is an age old story, but with excellent plot twists that I didn't see coming.
 I truly liked how the story slowly, but steadily revealed the secrets.
 There were secrets I didn't expect, which kept me wanting to read.
 I always love a happy ending, with a little bit of real life mixed in.
 Th...